 Different dogs like different things, so experiment with your dog’s sleeping arrangements to find what they like.
 Test having the lights off versus having a night-light and determine whether they like cool surfaces or something with extra warmth.

 If you suspect an injury or illness is keeping your dog up at night, it’s time to visit the vet.
 In some cases, pain medication can be used to help ease soreness and help the dog relax.
 Restless nights could be your hint that your dog is suffering from an undiagnosed medical condition and needs your help.
 There’s also the chance biting pests like fleas or mites are irritating them.
 Either way, your pup won’t sleep soundly until you find and treat the root problem.

 Sometimes not sleeping through the night is a phase your dog will grow out of.
 Other times, some new habits need to be made or broken in order to get you and your pup on a healthy sleep schedule.
 It will take more than a few days, but consistent training and effort will make a difference.
 Once you determine the reason behind your dog’s wakefulness, experiment with these different methods to help you both start snoozing all night long.

-BONUS TIP: In recent years, there’s been promising studies around the benefits of CBD and sleep.
-You might considering trying CBD oil to improve your adult dog or puppy’s sleep.
+BONUS TIP: In recent years, there’s been promising studies around the benefits of Hemp and sleep.
+You might consider trying Hemp oil to improve your adult dog or puppy’s sleep.